streem/streem-sdk-android/samples/README.md

 ### Setup

-Contact Streem to obtain an App ID (this will be self-serve in the future).
+Contact Streem to obtain an App ID and App Secret (this will be self-serve in the future).

 Create a `secrets.properties` file with your `streemAppId` in it: